jimmykallhagen/nordix-zfs/nordix-tank.md

 ```
 > _Be sure to locate your devices correctly here, otherwise it won't be fun._

-The drives I will be using are three 8TB HGST HHD for storage and two old SATA SSDs, one Intel 120GB and one Kingston 120GB.
+The drives I will be using are
+ - 3 8TB HGST HHD for storage
+ - 2 Old SATA SSDs, one Intel 120GB and one Kingston 120GB as Special Vdev's

 The 8TB HGST HHD is:
 ```